 System Boundary: Describes what is being assessed within the life cycle of the system studied.
-Whole Building Life Cycle Assessment | compilation and evaluation of the inputs, outputs and the potential environmental impacts of an entire building throughout its life cycle.

 Tonnes of Carbon Dioxide Equivalent (tCO2e): The universal unit of measurement to indicate the global warming potential (GWP) of each of the six greenhouse gases, expressed in terms of the GWP of one unit of carbon dioxide.
 Expressing all GHGs in terms of tonnes of CO2e allows the different gases to be aggregated.
 The GWP of CO2 equals one.
 Methane or CH4 has a GWP of 25, indicating that its radiative forcing is 25 times that of CO2.
 In other words, releasing one tonne of CH4 will have the same warming impact as releasing 25 tonnes of CO2.
 This impact is often expressed using the concept of carbon dioxide equivalent, or CO2e: that is, one tonne of CH4 can also be expressed as 25 tonnes of CO2e.